Drug Detox Treatment

 Victims of sexual abuse and domestic violence are mostly women, simultaneously rendering them as the biggest collective group to suffer from Post-Traumatic Stress Disorder (PTSD).
 Unfortunately, due to shame, women typically suppress their emotions and show reluctance in disclosing abuse and violence as the actual cause of their drug addiction and/or co-occurring mental health disorder.

 Recognizing this, we are not at all surprised when female patients have dual or multiple diagnoses.
-The mental healthcare providers at Her House make it a point to look beyond a patient’s external symptoms and more deeply into the root cause of her addiction.
+The mental healthcare providers at New Creation make it a point to look beyond a patient’s external symptoms and more deeply into the root cause of her addiction.
 By addressing the root cause, the external symptoms will gradually disappear.

 We understand that recovery is a very personal progression requiring patients to be open and vulnerable.
 Or rehab and detox for women focuses on gender-specific issues, including responsible motherhood versus drug addiction, eating disorders, poor self-image, low self-esteem and bullying, coping with physical, sexual or verbal abuse, and dealing with the pain and sorrow of losing a spouse or a child.
 Most women find that such highly sensitive topics can be more comfortably and honestly discussed in the absence of men, who may have been the cause of their drug addiction in the very first place.
 They are most comfortable in the presence of fellow women who share the same afflictions.
 This all-girls set-up creates a safer and more secure atmosphere, in which speaking out, asking questions, and sharing their deepest, most sensitive and most personal issues are made possible.

 Aside from patients being able to enjoy the camaraderie in a same-sex rehab facility, studies have actually shown that success rates in completing treatment in a single-gender setting are higher.